The Members of Accel Transmatic Limited

 The Company has not accepted any deposits from public and as such no amount on accountof principal or interest on deposits from public was outstanding as on the date of thebalance sheet.

-The Chairman and the Whole time Director and CFO the Company have submitted acertificate to the Board regarding the financial statements and other matters as requiredunder Clause 49(V)of the Listing Agreement.
+The Chairman and Managing Director of the Company have submitted afficerti cate to theBoard regarding the financial statements and other matters as required under Clause 49(V)of the Listing Agreement.
 This is provided as Annexure VII to this Report.

 Your company's quality policy is to enhance customer satisfaction through continuedimprovement of skills processes and technologies.
 During the year the company continuedto invest in technologies infrastructure and processes in order to keep our qualitymanagement systems updated.